Rileythedreamer/Eventhub/README.md

 - **whoosh-index** : this directory was automatically created by whoosh when i built an index to store search index data.
 During the development of this project I experimented with whoosh to allow for  more advanced search capabilities.
-Currently I am not using it in the events app but I kept the files for fututre enhancements.
+Currently I am not using it in the events app but I kept the files for future enhancements.

 - **helper.py** :
 - `paginate_queryset()` : a function I wrote similar to the one I used in the Network project used to paginate any set of objects using django's paginator.
 It's used for displaying a limited number of events on the homepage of the events app and also for displaying a limited number of tickets on the organizer dashboard.

-- `organizer_required()` : is a decorator function used for achieveing role based access. this decorator works similarly to django's own `login_required` decorator, It prevents non organizers from accessing features that should be only accessible to organizers.
+- `organizer_required()` : is a decorator function used for achieving role based access. this decorator works similarly to django's own `login_required` decorator, It prevents non organizers from accessing features that should be only accessible to organizers.

 - `search_indexes.py`: As I mentioned I experimented with haystack whoosh for implementing complex search features, this file includes the core function that would enable that feature.
-It's only content is a class defintion called EventIndex this class is used to index the database table called `events_event` (which was created using the Event model)
+It's only content is a class definition called EventIndex this class is used to index the database table called `events_event` (which was created using the Event model)
 Haystack's indexes module lets me define an index for any field in the Event model.
 Once an index is defined, you can search that field using Haystack.
 For example, if you only create an index on the title field, then that's the only field you can search through with Haystack.

 - `tasks.py` : As mentioned in the [Distinctiveness and Complexity](#distinctiveness-and-complexity)
  section, I used Celery to define tasks that run on a predefined schedule.
 The tasks.py file is the standard way to integrate Celery with Django.
 It contains the function that Celery executes on schedule, which is configured in settings.py.

 - `events/templates/events/search/indexes/events/event_text.txt` :
-As mentioned before haystack was experimented with, this file is another one of the requirments of enabling haystack's search functionality to work. this template is used by haystack to figure out what content from the Event model should be indexed for. currently includes only one line: `{{ object.title }}` which enables haystack to search the title field of the event model.
+As mentioned before haystack was experimented with, this file is another one of the requirements of enabling haystack's search functionality to work. this template is used by haystack to figure out what content from the Event model should be indexed for. currently includes only one line: `{{ object.title }}` which enables haystack to search the title field of the event model.
 Although this feature is disabled on the current version of the app I kept the files for future use.

-- `Evenhub/celery.py` :
+- `Eventhub/celery.py` :
-accourding to celery's own docs this file is the reccomended way to make celery work in your project. after it loads celery's configuration from the settings.py file, it enables celery to autodiscover tasks on its own.
+according to celery's own docs this file is the recommended way to make celery work in your project. after it loads celery's configuration from the settings.py file, it enables celery to auto discover tasks on its own.

 ## Dependencies